We wrote to you in July re: Children’s Services changes affecting Prevention and Early Help and Education Safeguarding

 We will also change the way we commission health visiting, school nursing and oral health services.
 These will be joined up, and integrated with the four area based teams.

 Under the new arrangements the Education Social Work Service will no longer exist as a standalone service.
+It will be replaced by a traded attendance team who work solely with schools that buy in their support.

 Schools will therefore not have an allocated Education Social Worker or Education Welfare Officer, or time allocated as they have to date.

-and school with support to improve attendance.
+to provide families and school with support to improve attendance.
 We also offer support around the prosecution process to ensure a successful outcome in court, when that route is the desired option.

 Follow the link below to download the Traded Services Support for Attendance (This was revised in March 2018):